-He is Professor of Intermedia Arts at University of California, Irvine, where he initiated and directs the Emergent Media Research Group, featuring a range of projects, courses and collaboratories that integrate socially engaged artmaking with emergent media and connected design.
-At UCI he has served in various leadership roles.
-He is a strong advocate for UCI's initiatives to support transdisciplinary arts-based research and teaching, including the campus-wide Digital Arts Minor program which he directed for nine years.
+He is Professor of Intermedia Arts in the Dance Department at University of California, Irvine, where he founded and directs the Embodied Media Research Group, featuring a range of projects, courses and collaboratories that integrate socially engaged artmaking and connected design thinking with emergent media production.
+At UCI he was Associate Dean in the Claire Trevor School of the Arts and has served in many other leadership roles.
+He is a strong advocate for UCI's initiatives to expand transdisciplinary arts-based creativity, including the campus-wide Digital Arts Minor program which he directed for nine years.

-Active as an intermedia artist since 1992, his work has been shown across North America and in Asia, Europe and South America, and he has been a visiting artist and researcher at numerous universities and other venues in the United States, Europe, China, Japan and India.
-He is a frequent participant in transdisciplinary research projects connecting performing arts and emergent media with computer science, engineering, and medicine.
+Active as an intermedia artist since 1992, Crawford has shown his work across North America and in Asia, Europe and South America, and frequently has been a visiting artist and researcher at universities and other venues in the United States, Europe, China, Japan and India.
+He is a regular participant in transdisciplinary research projects connecting performing arts with computer science, engineering, and medicine.

 Prior to working as a professor, he led a dual life, alternating between parallel vocations: theatre artist and software developer.
 As a theatre director and actor in the 1970s, he studied with Sanford Meisner at the Neighborhood Playhouse in New York, worked with theatre companies including Factory Theatre Lab and Theatre Passe Muraille, and directed an experimental performance group in Vancouver, Canada.
 As a software designer and research manager in the 1980s and 1990s, his credits included projects for Adobe, Microsoft and many other companies.